RTU-ipasums/PhoSys/README.md

 # Technical description

 ## Directory structure
 The directory structure is very simple.
-All frontend code is in the "frontend" directory, all backend code is in the "backend" directory.
+All frontend code is in the `frontend` directory, all backend code is in the `backend` directory.

 ## UI Design
 ![UI overview](https://user-images.githubusercontent.com/47260097/242680617-3a3ae81e-4771-4708-8262-22a1ea9c170f.png)